About national vitamin D awareness day

 Vitamin D & bone health: how big is the issue?

-- Nearly 1 in 3 Australians are now vitamin D deficient.
-Risk of deficiency increases with age and is more common in women and the highly educated.2
+- Nearly 1 in 3 Australians are now vitamin D insufficient.
+Risk of insufficiency increases with age and is more common in women and the highly educated.2

-- Australians are twice as likely to be vitamin D deficiency in winter when sunlight exposure decreases.2
+- Australians are twice as likely to be vitamin D insufficiency in winter when sunlight exposure decreases.2

 - Being overworked and too busy is the biggest reason most Australians don’t get the recommend amount of sun exposure during the day.3